JoJo (singer): 2008–2013: Label troubles, Can't Take That Away from Me, and Agápē

 On August 29, 2011, "Disaster" was released to U.S. radio.
 The song saw her continue in a similar style to her previous hits, which was praised by critics for not "jumping on the synthpop bandwagon", but also criticized for not showing much progression after a five-year hiatus.
 "Disaster" debuted on the Billboard Hot 100 at number 87, but fell off the chart the next week.
-This gave JoJo her first charting single since "Too Little Too Late" in 2006.
 The single failed to impact any chart internationally.
 In support of the single, she opened for the Joe Jonas & Jay Sean Tour.
-JoJo gave her first televised performance of the song on Good Day Dallas on September 29, and later performed on a small promotional tour for "Pinktober" in order to raise money for breast cancer research during the month of October.
+JoJo gave her first televised performance of the song on Good Day Dallas on September 29, and later performed on a small promotional tour for "Pinktober".
 A music video for the song premiered on JoJo's website in November 2011.
 In August 2011, JoJo signed a promotional deal with HeartSoul clothing to become the new face for their Fall/Winter collection.
 In December 2011, JoJo signed a deal with skin care brand Clearasil to become the new spokeswoman for Clearasil's PerfectaWash.

 In October 2012, JoJo was cast and began working on the film G.B.F.
 JoJo was cast as Soledad Braunstein who is the President of the Gay Straight Alliance.
 The film was shot in Los Angeles over 18 days by director Darren Stein.
 In early 2012, JoJo toured with Big Time Rush for five dates of their Better with U Tour.
 A promotional single, "Sexy to Me", was made available for purchase on iTunes and Amazon on February 28, 2012.
-JoJo, wanting to go in a new direction with the album, released "Demonstrate", produced by Noah "40" Shebib, on July 17, 2012.
-Its release as a single was eventually scrapped for reasons unknown despite a music video already having been filmed.
+JoJo, wanting to go in a new direction with her third studio album, premiered "Demonstrate", produced by Noah "40" Shebib, on July 17, 2012.
+It was intended to be the new lead single from Jumping Trains, but its commercial and radio release as a single was eventually scrapped despite a music video having been filmed.

 After Blackground Records lost their distribution deal through Interscope Records in late 2012, resulting once again in the delay of the release of an album, JoJo began recording new material specifically for a new mixtape to be released by the end of the year, as she "didn't want to keep the fans waiting for new music any longer".
 On November 15, 2012, she announced the release of a mixtape, titled Agápē, which means "unconditional love" in Greek.
 The project was released for free through digital download on her 22nd birthday on December 20, 2012.
 In support of the mixtape, JoJo embarked on her first headlining North American tour, The Agápē Tour.
 "We Get By" was released as the lead single from the mixtape on November 15, 2012.
-"André" was released as the second single from the mixtape on November 30, 2012, with the music video for the song premiering on March 21, 2013, through Complex magazine.
+"André" was released as the second single from the mixtape on November 30, 2012; a music video for the song premiered on March 21, 2013, through Complex magazine.